 - Try these sizes of course it depends upon which template you choose and how much text you write not forgetting the characteristics of the image itself.

-The links don't work right:
+Why don't the links don't work right?

-The links load the wrong page:
+Why do the links load the wrong page?

 like this: mailto:email@example.com